Fighting food waste, one apple at a time

 Barren desert mountains towered above.
 Down a long slope, the Columbia River guttered below.
 The orchard didn’t look like the old-fashioned pick-your-own places parents take their kids on fall weekends.
 A generation ago, apple trees in commercial orchards were tree-shaped.
 Now they grow on trellises, in dense formations that create a “fruiting wall” — a flat surface of dense fruit that receives uniform sunlight and is easier to harvest.

 The shift in techniques makes it possible to grow a lot more apples.
 And it’s possible to keep them fresh for longer, too, with a spray of 1-methylcyclopropene, slowing their ripening for months.
-If you’ve bought a conventionally-grown apple in July at an American grocery store in the last decade or two, chances are it’s been treated with the stuff.
+If you’ve bought a conventionally grown apple in July at an American grocery store in the past decade or two, chances are it’s been treated with the stuff.

 Sizov reached up to a tree and plucked off an apple.
 It was fat and red, blushing into pink.
 It looked delicious.
 She bit into it — and made a face.
 It was still heavy on starch, far from being ripe.